Version2beta/zibrato/README.rst

 Zibrato workers
 _______________

-Zibrato requires a backend worker (actually a 'broker') that connects one or more publishers of measurements (source code being run in parallel) to one or more measurement backends (Librato and Statsd, for example.)
+Zibrato requires a broker that connects one or more publishers of measurements (source code being run in parallel) to one or more measurement backends (Librato and Statsd, for example.)

 The Zibrato broker